 Left: Australia is the only country in the world that eats both animals on its national Coat of Arms.

 The new building was designed by Mitchell/ Giurgola Architects from Philadelphia following a design competition that drew 329 entries from 29 countries.
 Construction began in 1981 and took 7 years.
-The principal design of the structure is based on the shape of two boomerangs and is topped by a 101 metre flag mast which weighs 250 tons - one of the largest stainless steel structures in the world.
-The flag is the size of half a tennis court.
+The principal design of the structure is based on the shape of two boomerangs and is topped by a 101 metre flag mast which weighs 250 tons -

 The site covers 80 acres (32 ha).
 The design involved burying most of the building under Capital Hill.
 About one million cubic metres of rock had to be excavated from the site.
 The building is now four metres higher than the original height of the hill.
 Most of the granite used was sourced from Australia.
 Twice the amount needed was quarried as a very high standard of granite was required particularly for the curved walls.